AscendingPassage.com HOME PAGE.

 At one hour and a half from where

-I slept, is a place near the river called
+I slept is a place near the river called

 Hassaya (Amada), where a

-village formerly stood; here are the ruins of a small temple.
+village formerly stood.
+Here are the ruins of a small temple.
 The

-pronaos is sixteen paces in length, and consists of three rows of
+pronaos is sixteen paces in length, and consists of three rows of columns two feet square, four in each row, with a row

 The Temple of Amada (Hassaya),